Jeromey Clary

 Jeromey W. Clary (born November 5, 1983) is an American former professional football player who was an offensive lineman for his entire nine-year career with the San Diego Chargers of the National Football League (NFL).
 He played college football for the Kansas State Wildcats and was selected by the Chargers in the sixth round of the 2006 NFL draft.

 Early life

 Clary attended Mansfield High School in Mansfield, Texas.

 College career

-Clary closed out his K-State career as one of the top offensive tackles in the Big Twelve Conference, where he excelled on the field, as well as in the classroom.
-He was selected to the Academic All-District VII team as a senior and was also a three-time Academic All-Big Twelve first-team selection.
+Clary closed out his Kansas State career as one of the top offensive tackles in the Big 12 Conference, where he excelled on the field, as well as in the classroom.
+He was selected to the Academic All-District VII team as a senior and was also a three-time Academic All-Big 12 first-team selection.
 During his collegiate career, Clary showed his versatility by playing both tackle positions.
 Clary proved to be an extremely durable player during his Wildcat career, starting 37 consecutive games over his final three seasons.

 Clary earned his bachelor's degree in psychology and graduated in December 2005.